M66B/FairEmail/FAQ.md

 <br>

-This feature is experimental and available in the GitHub version only and requires version 1.2053 or later.
+This feature is experimental and requires version 1.2053 or later for the GitHub version and version 1.2182 or later for the Play Store version.

 <br>